 Well, we called it!

-Back in June, we picked up on the news about housing firm Persimmon and highly dissatisfied owners.
+Buying a new build property can sadly come with a few unexpected surprises.
+Back in June, we picked up on the news about house-building firm Persimmon and highly dissatisfied owners.
 At the time, one couple were feeling angry that their property had 30 faults in every room.
 Another couple identified 700 defects!

 Yesterday (17 December), an independent report found that Persimmon, one of the biggest house building companies in the UK, has not established a minimum standard for the properties it builds.
 There is a systemic failure in its processes resulting in poor building quality.
 The findings are damning indeed and probably of little comfort to all those living in sub-standard homes and mortgaged up to the hilt.